Family Life CycleSkip to the navigation

 You may also be caring for aging parents in this phase, which can be stressful and affect your own health.

 Specific goals to reach at this stage include:

-Refocusing on your relationship without children.
+- Refocusing on your relationship without children.

 - Developing adult relationships with your grown children.

 - Realigning relationships to include in-laws and grandchildren when your children begin their own families.

 Retirement or Senior Stage of Life

 During the retirement phase of the family life cycle , many changes occur in your life.
 Welcoming new family members or seeing others leave your family is often a large part of this stage as your children marry or divorce or you become a grandparent.